This is part of the ANKN Logo

 Aleuts – No access to firearms.

-Tlingits – Access to firearms and other military equipment through trade with British and Americans.
+Tlingits – Access to firearms and other military equipment through trade with the British and Americans.

 Aleuts – No alternative to the Russians.
-Until 1867 the Russians were the only outsider presence of any significance in the Aleutians.
+Until 1867 the Russians were the only foreign presence of any significance in the Aleutians.

 Tlingits – Multiple early contact history.
 Unlike their monopoly of force in the Aleutians, the Russians faced rival European powers in Tlingit country.
 Tlingit contact with British and American traders gave them a strong bargaining position when dealing with the Russians.

-We see that under each of the five conditions the Tlingits had a clear comparative advantage over the Aleuts.
-And when all of these Tlingit advantages are bundled together, we have the answer our comparative history question.
+So we see that under each of the five conditions the Tlingits had a clear comparative advantage over the Aleuts.
+And when all these Tlingit advantages are added together, we have the answer to our comparative history question.
+As you study the map, think pluralism, both in terms of Native cultures and Native histories.

 Often overlooked features of the ANLC map.
-There are, however, ten features of the map which are often overlooked or which deserve special attention because they raise important historical questions.
+There are ten features of the map that are sometimes overlooked or which deserve special attention because they raise important historical questions.

-1. Be mindful that the purpose of the ANLC map is to display the different Native language regions of Alaska and not the different Native cultures of Alaska.
-In the broadest terms, the boundaries between languages also represent the boundaries between significant cultural differences, between, for example, the Iñupiaq and Interior Athabaskans.
-Yet the Alaska Native cultural picture is actually more complicated than this.
-Within the larger Iñupiaq region, for example, there are important differences between the coastal whaling communities and the inland settlements along the Noatak and Kobuk rivers and the interior caribou hunting people of Anaktuvik Pass.
-We also find similar kinds of differences within the large Central Yup’ik and Interior Athabaskan language/culture regions.
+1. Be mindful that the purpose of the ANLC map is to display the different Native language regions of Alaska, but not the different Native cultures of Alaska.
+Certainly in the broadest sense, the boundaries shown between languages represent boundaries between cultures, for example between the Iñupiaq and Interior Athabaskans.
+Yet the Alaska Native cultural picture is actually more complicated.
+Within the Iñupiaq-speaking region, for example, there are important differences between the coastal whaling communities and the inland settlements along the Noatak and Kobuk rivers and the interior caribou hunting people of Anaktuvik Pass.
+We also find differences within the large Central Yup’ik and Interior Athabaskan language/culture regions.

-Native cultural pluralism can get even more complicated.
-Not only do we find different cultural characteristics within a Native region, but we also find similar elements of social organization cutting across Native regional boundaries.
-For example, the southern Native societies – from the Aleuts in the far southwest islands down to the Tlingit and Haida in Southeast – had socially stratified societies containing different social classes, including the institution of slavery.
-In the next chapter we explore in more detail this similarity in southern Native social organization and compare it with the very different social organizations of Native groups north of the Alaska Range.
+Native cultural pluralism gets even more complicated.
+Not only do we find different ways of life within a Native region, but we also find that similar elements of social organization can transcend these Native regional boundaries.
+For example, all Native societies south of the Alaska Range – from the Aleuts in the far southwest islands on down to the Tlingit and Haida in Southeast – had stratified societies containing different social classes, including the institution of slavery.
+In the next chapter we explore in more detail this distinctive southern Native social organization and compare it to the different settlement patterns and social organization of Native groups north of the Alaska Range.

 2. Look at the Alutiiq (Sugpiaq) region along the Gulf of Alaska and the North Pacific.
-Also known as the Pacific Eskimo region, it includes Kodiak (Koniag people), the Alaska Peninsula and Prince William Sound.
-These are the people whose culture and economy was most affected by the disastrous Exxon Valdez oil spill of 1989.
+Also known as the Pacific Eskimo region, it includes Kodiak (Koniag people), the Alaska Peninsula, and Prince William Sound.
 According to ANLC, in traditional times the people called themselves Sugpiaq (suk 'person' plus -piaq 'real').
-The appellation Alutiiq was adopted from a Russian plural form of Aleut, which the invaders applied to the Native people they encountered from Attu to Kodiak.
+The appellation (or name) Alutiiq was adopted from a Russian plural form of Aleut, which the invaders applied to the Native people they encountered from Attu to Kodiak.
 Unlike the Aleut (Unangan) language, however, the Alutiiq language is closely related to Central Yup'ik.
 Over time, Sugpiaq has given way to Alutiiq as the appellation of that region’s language.
-[Appellation = the name by which someone is known.]

 4. Study the North American insert in the upper right-hand side of the map.
 Note the extension of the Athabaskan language throughout much of Northwestern Canada.
 Also note that the language resurfaces among several small tribes on the pacific coast in Oregon and Northern California.
-It then makes a huge geographical leap to the Southwest where it is spoken today by the largest Indian nation, the Navajo, and by certain Apache groups.
-How there came to be such a large geographical gap between Athabaskan speakers in the Far North and the Navajo and Apache Athabaskan speakers in the Southwest certainly raises intriguing questions about ancient North American Native history.
+It then makes a huge geographical leap to the Southwest where it is spoken today by the largest Indian nation, the Navajo, and by several Apache groups.
+This linguistic connection between Athabaskan speakers in the Far North and the Navajo and Apache Athabaskan speakers in the Southwest certainly raises intriguing questions about ancient Native American history.

 We should also note that Dene, meaning “the people” in Athabaskan, is the most common appellation used in Canada.
 One example is the Native political organization Dene Nation of the Canadian Northwest Territory.
 Also the word, Dine, meaning “ the people” in the Navajo Athabaskan language is rapidly becoming the preferred appellation within that Indian nation.

 5. Again look at the North American map insert.
 Note the extension of the Iñupiaq/Inuit language across the entire North American Arctic rim into Greenland.
-Although marked by strong dialectical differences — for example, between Iñupiaq spoken in Alaska and Kalaallisut spoken in Greenland — it is all one Inuit language area.
+Although marked by dialectical differences — for example, between Iñupiaq spoken in Alaska and Kalaallisut spoken in Greenland — it is one Inuit language family.

 Of course this raises another interesting historical question: How did this language cohesiveness survive over such a wide area of extreme terrain and climate for so long?

-6. Now look at the population figures of the Language Table on the left-hand side of the map.
-Notice how much stronger the Athabaskan and Inuit languages are in Native areas outside of Alaska – in Canada, Greenland, and among the Navajo.
+6. Now look at the population figures found in the Language Table on the left-hand side of the map.
+Notice how much stronger the Athabaskan and Inuit languages are in Native communities outside of Alaska – in Canada, Greenland, and among the Navajo.
 Why is this?
 Only comparative historical research will yield the answer.

 7. Look for St. Lawrence Island in the Bering Strait.
 The map shows that the Siberian Yupik language is also found on the Chukchi side of the Bering Strait, not on the Alaska side.
 Moreover, Siberian Yupik ancestral ties are found on the Chukchi side and not the Alaska side of the Strait.
 Finally, notice that the Siberian Yupik language is among the strongest in Native Alaska.
 Why?